stephen-bunn/facelift/docs/source/usage/detecting-faces.rst

    Detect Flow

-If you are finding that the bundled face landmark models are not as accurate as you require, you should look further into training your own landmark models for dlib_.
+If you are finding that the face landmark models we install are not as accurate as you require, you should look further into training your own landmark models for dlib_.
 **Note that this is not a trivial task.**